ASP.NET Caching Benefits and Overview

-No Need of Sticky Sessions: Using NCache Session State Provider will eliminate the use sticky sessions in load balancer.
+No Need of Sticky Sessions: NCache Session State Provider eliminates the use of sticky sessions in the Load Balancer.

-NCache Cache Storage-Scalability: NCache Session State Provider uses NCache cache as storage.
+NCache Cache Storage-Scalability: NCache Session State Provider uses NCache for storage.
 Here cluster cache can be used to gain better scalability.
-Working with it allows adding more servers to session cluster at runtime; it results in more scalability and reliability for the application.
+Working with it allows adding more servers to the session cluster at runtime; it results in more scalability and reliability for the application.
 ASP.NET session clustering for web farms is faster and more scalable than storing them in a database.

-Availability, Load Balancing, Fault Tolerance: In a web farm environment, it provides better fault tolerance by keeping session data available at all server nodes in cluster cache to better handle a larger load.
-This is because sessions can be distributed to multiple servers in the farm.
-Thus it is safe to say that it results in a high performance.
+Availability, Load Balancing, Fault Tolerance: In a web farm environment, it provides better fault tolerance by keeping session data available at all server nodes in the cluster cache to better handle a larger load.
+This is because sessions can be distributed to multiple servers on the farm.
+Thus, it is safe to say that it results in high performance.
 It is suitable for session clustering from small to large web farms.

 Cluster Topologies: For session cache, different clustering topologies can be used.
-Replicated topology offers load balancing of client so that the web application does not suffer during intensive traffic.
-If partitioned-replica cache is used, it gives high scalability, high reliability to the application and is extremely fast.
-Sessions can be replicated or distribute/partitioned either locally on multiple web servers or on multiple dedicated session caching servers.
+Replicated topology offers load balancing of clients so that the web application does not suffer during intensive traffic.
+If a Partition-Replica cache is used, it gives high scalability, high-reliability to the application, and is extremely fast.
+Sessions can be replicated or distributed/partitioned either locally on multiple web servers or multiple dedicated session caching servers.
 For cache topology details, see section Cache Topologies.

-Session Lookup in Cache Made Easy: All session data in cache can be retrieved in a single call.
-NCache provides tag with session.
-In one single operation all session data with tag can be easily fetched.
+Session Lookup in Cache Made Easy: All session data in the cache can be retrieved in a single call.
+NCache provides a tag with the session.
+In one single operation, all session data with a tag can be easily fetched.

-Exclusive Locking: To avoid deadlock and data integrity issue, exclusive locks are provided in NCache Session State Provider.
-Locking is configurable and by default it is off.
+Exclusive Locking: To avoid deadlock and data integrity issues, exclusive locks are provided in NCache Session State Provider.
+Locking is configurable and by default, it is disabled.

-Locking Release Retry: If exclusive lock is used, locking retries are also configured.
-In case of concurrent requests, lock release is tried a configured number of times.
+Locking Release Retry: If an exclusive lock is used, locking retries are also configured.
+In case of concurrent requests, the lock can be released.